 In the introduction of Rome and Her Enemies, historian Tom Holland starts out by saying “Rome was the supreme carnivore of the ancient world.”
 However, it should be noted that this intriguing process of conquering, plundering and ultimately supremacy wasn’t ‘achieved in a day’.
 Rather historians believe that the scope entailed a continuing trend of evolution and reforms (throughout the centuries) that transformed the Roman army into a veritable killing machine.
-So, without further ado, let us take a gander ten such facts about the Roman army of the Early Republic (753 -146 BC) that might establish this ‘pattern’ of world domination.
+So, without further ado, let us take a gander at the origins and history of the early Roman army (circa 753 -146 BC) that might establish this ‘pattern’ of continental domination.

 While it may come as a surprise to many, but the Roman army equipment’s archaeological evidence ranges far back to even 9th century BC, mostly from the warrior tombs on the Capitoline Hill.
 As for the literary evidence, they mention how the earliest Roman armies were recruited from the three main ‘tribes’ of Rome.
 This shouldn’t come as too much of a shock (for those who are used to reading about the ‘civilized’ nature of Rome), since the settlement of Rome itself started out as a backwater which (as mentioned in Rome and Her Enemies – edited by Jane Penrose) was inhabited by cattle rustlers who made their camps and rudimentary dwellings among the hills and the swamplands.